Top of page logo

 • Large LED display with adjustable brightness

-• 3 axis tilt compensated compass
+• 3 axis digital compass

 • Bluetooth connectivity

-• Air, nitrox and trimix modes.
+• Air, nitrox and trimix modes

 • Show remaining air time